TPCL: Task Progressive Curriculum Learning for Robust Visual Question Answering: Introduction

 \section{Introduction}

-Visual Question Answering (VQA) is a challenging multi-modal task that requires the model to employ real reasoning on a given pair of image and question to predict a correct answer \cite{antol2015vqa}.
-Numerous studies \cite{agrawal2016analyzing, goyal2017making, zhang2016yin} have pointed out that VQA models are prone to \update{biases within the dataset} and rely on language bias within the dataset, making predictions based on superficial correlations between the question and answer rather than understanding the image.
+Visual Question Answering (VQA) is a challenging multi-modal task that requires the model to generate a correct answer given pair of image and question \cite{antol2015vqa}.
+Numerous studies \cite{agrawal2016analyzing, goyal2017making, zhang2016yin} have pointed out that VQA models are prone to biases within the dataset and rely on language bias within the dataset, making predictions based on superficial correlations between the question and answer rather than understanding the image.
 Consequently, these methods tend to perform well in the In-Distribution (ID) test scenario, where the answer distribution aligns closely with the training split, but they struggle in the Out-Of-Distribution (OOD) test scenario, where the answer distribution differs significantly or is even reversed.

-To address this issue, many methods~\cite{goyal2017making, chen2020counterfactual, wen2023digging, si2022towards, selvaraju2019taking, cho2023generative} were developed to enhance the VQA models' performance in the Out-Of-Distribution (OOD) dataset.
-These methods fall into three main categories; data augmentation, answer re-ranking and ensemble learning.
-The most straightforward approach is \textit{data augmentation} (CSS \cite{chen2020counterfactual}, DGG \cite{wen2023digging}, MMBS \cite{si2022towards}).
-These generate additional question-answer pairs for each sample in the original dataset to balance the distribution of training data.
-Such strategies may assign wrong answers to the produced samples \cite{wen2023digging} and destroy the semantics and the grammar while generating additional questions \cite{wen2023digging}. \textit{Answer re-ranking} re-rank the candidate prediction by leveraging the re-ranking mechanism such as alignment to human attention \cite{selvaraju2019taking, wu2019self} or re-ranking module \cite{qiao2020rankvqa}.
-These approaches require designing and integrating re-ranking modules in the training process. \textit{Ensemble learning} methods (GenB \cite{cho2023generative}, RUBi \cite{cadene2019rubi} and Q-Adv+DoE \cite{ramakrishnan2018overcoming}) augment the VQA model with additional branches to identify the visual and/or linguistic biases and suppress them during the training.
+To address this issue, many methods~\cite{goyal2017making, chen2020counterfactual, wen2023digging, si2022towards, selvaraju2019taking, cho2023generative}, such as data augmentation and ensemble learning, were developed to enhance the VQA models' performance in the Out-Of-Distribution (OOD) dataset. \textit{Data augmentation} (CSS \cite{chen2020counterfactual}, DGG \cite{wen2023digging}, MMBS \cite{si2022towards}) generates additional question-answer pairs for each sample in the original dataset to balance the distribution of training data.
+Such strategies may assign wrong answers to the produced samples \cite{wen2023digging} or destroy the semantics of generated questions \cite{wen2023digging}. \textit{Ensemble learning} methods augment the VQA model with additional branches to identify the visual and/or linguistic biases and suppress them during the training (GenB \cite{cho2023generative}, RUBi \cite{cadene2019rubi} and Q-Adv+DoE \cite{ramakrishnan2018overcoming}).
 Such methods are sensitive to the underlying model architecture \cite{wen2023digging} \cite{ma2024robust}.